Mehrpooyaw/RadioPooya/README.md

 # RadioPooya
-A simple media player in KMM

-Written in Kotlin and Swift.
+A simple media player for Android and iOS written in Kotlin and Swift.
+(KMM SDK)

-Technologies and libraries:
+## Technologies and libraries:
 Jetpack Compose, SwiftUI, Koin, Ktor, ExoPlayer, Serialization and ... iOS 1                      |  iOS 2                    | Android 1
 :-------------------------:|:-------------------------:|:-------------------------: